Where to watch today's Ontario election announcements

 Green Party Leader Mike Schreiner

-- 9:00 a.m. - Schreiner participates in a local housing panel and debate at the Italian Canadian Club of Guelph
+- 9:00 a.m. – Schreiner makes an announcement in Toronto on youth and climate

+- 4:30 p.m. – Schreiner travels to Huntsville to make an announcement on housing

 Toronto Top Stories